KHP-Informatics/ngseasy/Dockerfiles/README.md

 - See install script for details. see `ngseasy_conda_install.sh`
 - The single "APP" here is an NGS tool box for alignment and variant calling
 - See `ngseasy_conda.Dockerfile`
+- Full Anaconda install
+- miniconda maybe : after we work out all the required dependencies
+- i have a feeling it will still be quite large image

 **ngseasy_conda.Dockerfile**